samuelmahr/appt-scheduling/README.md

 Due to preloading the appointment data from `appointments.json`, the pkey sequence may be incorrect (starting at ID 1 when it already exists) so I restarted it at 1000 for the primary key in the initial db migration

 Additional indexes I would consider for the future is an index on `user_id` and an index on `trainer_id`, but it's not necessary for this exercise

-### Data Access
-I went with a postgres table in order to represent an API data store rather than updating the original file.
-In the code, you may see I have a written out query for the insert, and I am using squirrel to build the List query.
-1. I prefer queries to be written out, so you know what is actually being run
-2. If I can't dynamically build a query (in a pretty manner), it's nice to use squirrel help dynamically build queries

-It should be straightforward overall.
-One query inserts unless there is a constraint, while the query gets a list of data.

-I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 ### API Endpoints
 #### Get Scheduled Appointments